-Pre-pandemic, my husband and I took a blissful week-long, kid-free, tropical vacation celebrating our 10 year wedding anniversary.
+Pre-pandemic, my husband and I took a blissful week-long, kid-free, tropical couples trip celebrating our 10-year wedding anniversary.

 We traveled with two other couples we’d known for a while.
 As the six of us were rehashing the trip on our final night, we realized we had the best time together, checked off some bucket list items, and had only gotten in one fight with our significant other.
 As married couples and parents with seven young kids between us, that last trip highlight felt like quite the feat.

 Research has found that couple friendships are an important part of marriage wellbeing.
 But how do you know whether you are ready to take your couple friendship to the next level and travel together?
 Here are a few signs your couples trip will be a success.

 1. You’ve taken a test run